What is the COVID-19 vaccine?

 Should I get vaccinated for COVID-19?

 Yes.
-Special Olympics encourages everyone who has access to the COVID-19 vaccine, to get vaccinated.
+Special Olympics encourages everyone who has access to and is eligible for the COVID-19 vaccine, to get vaccinated.
 The vaccine will help protect you from getting COVID-19.
 If you still get infected after you get vaccinated, the vaccine works to prevent serious illness.
 By getting vaccinated, you also help protect people around you.

 What if I have already had COVID-19?
 Should I still get the vaccine?

-Why is it important for people with ID to get the COVID-19 vaccine?
+Why is it important for people with IDD to get the COVID-19 vaccine?

-People with ID are at higher risk of getting and dying of COVID-19 than the general population.
+People with IDD are at higher risk of getting and dying from COVID-19 than the general population.
 The vaccine helps to reduce the risk of serious disease and death.
+The COVID-19 virus changes and new types appear.
+Protection from vaccines and getting sick decreases over time.
+A new vaccine gives better protection against the variants.

-- You currently have COVID-19.
-You will need to wait until it has been 4 weeks since you noticed first symptoms or tested positive.
+• You currently have COVID-19.
+You will need to wait until it has been 4 weeks since you noticed your first symptoms or tested positive for the virus.

 Does Special Olympics require me to get the COVID-19 vaccine?

-At this time, we are not requiring you to get the COVID-19 vaccine.
+Special Olympics does not require you to get the COVID-19 vaccine.
 However, we are strongly encouraging everyone to get vaccinated to keep safe and save lives.
-People with ID are a high-risk group for COVID-19 illness, complications and death.
-We are working hard to help get access to the vaccine around the world.
+People with IDD are a high-risk group for COVID-19 illness, complications, and death.
+Vaccinations will help protect you from getting seriously ill from COVID-19.

 Is the COVID-19 vaccine safe?